JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 # Introduction

-This work was done as a part of the IRIS-HEP Fellowship for Summer 2020 under the mentorship of Carlos Maltzahn, Ivo Jimenez and Jeff LeFevre from CROSS, UC Santa Cruz.
+This work was done as a part of the IRIS-HEP Fellowship for Summer 2020 under the mentorship of Carlos Maltzahn, Ivo Jimenez, and Jeff LeFevre from CROSS, UC Santa Cruz.
-The project was aimed at automating the SkyhookDM experimentation workflow using Popper and benchmarking a SkyhookDM deployment by running queries on large datasets.
+The project was aimed at automating the SkyhookDM experimentation workflow using Popper and benchmarking a SkyhookDM deployment by running queries on tabular datasets.
 The code for this project can be found here [^project].

 [^project]: <https://github.com/uccross/skyhookdm-workflows/tree/master/rook>